-Packaging capabilities are often constrained by the capital costs of rolling out new equipment and meeting flexible packaging production schedules.
-This is especially problematic when scaling up packaging activities from clinical to commercial, as forecasts become more sophisticated and flexibility, collaboration and communication is necessary to improve processes.
-The expansion of packaging capacities can exacerbate organizational issues and cause a cultural transition away from core competencies.
+Pharmaceutical packaging capabilities are often constrained by the capital costs in rolling out new equipment and meeting flexible packaging production schedules.
+This is especially problematic when scaling up packaging activities from clinical to commercial as forecasts become more sophisticated and flexibility, collaboration and communication is necessary.

 John Hogan, Projects/Commercial Manager, Sharp